Resources for Faculty and Staff

 This page has been designed primarily for an internal audience interested in seeking funding support from philanthropic foundations and corporations.

 Companies and foundations can provide generous financial support to the College by funding scholarships, fellowships, faculty positions, programs, classrooms, laboratories, community service projects, sponsorships, student and alumni activities and much more.

 By offering experience, contacts and context, the Office of Corporate and Foundation Relations can assist and guide you through the proposal process in a manner that can increase the likelihood of your proposal’s success with corporations and foundations.

 Introducing a New Program for Faculty

 Click here to learn more about the Faculty Incentive Program for Proposal Submission.
-The first step in proposal preparation is the completion of the Program Review Sheet.
+The first step in proposal preparation is the completion of the Proposal Review Sheet.
+Refer to the Concept Paper Guidelines for additional details.
 For more information, please contact the Office of Corporate and Foundation Relations.

 Finding Foundation and Corporate Donors

 The Office of Corporate and Foundation Relations should be an early point of contact when approaching private foundations or corporations for the following reasons:

 - Most foundations and corporations place restrictions on the number of applications an institution may submit.